o2r-project/o2r-extender/README.md

 ### Usage

-Upon succesful installation, you'll notice the applications' icon in the top-right corner next to the URL line.
+Upon successful installation, you'll notice the applications' icon in the top-right corner next to the URL line.
 Navigate to your chosen website, search for the name of the research you are interested in, and everything will happen automatically.
 Filter and badges are loaded and nicely integrated into the service's search results.

 #### Supported research services